cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

     ![berlin connectivity](../topo_drawings/lab1-berlin-connectivity.png)

-    You can now logout of the Berlin VM and return to the SSH session on the topology host (still in visual code)
+    You can now logout of the Berlin VM

 ## Validate ISIS Topology